 For traders, it’s essential to understand the risks associated with margin trading in these various markets.
 While the potential for higher profits is alluring, there is also the risk of substantial losses, particularly given the volatility of specific markets, such as cryptocurrencies and commodities.

-If you encounter losses early on, the broker can issue a “margin call,” seizing the collateral you put down when enrolling.
+If you encounter losses early on, the broker can issue a margin call, requiring you to add funds or reduce positions to restore the required equity.
 The terms of the margin call also allow the exchange to assume ownership of any assets within your account.

 Margin trading is a practice that requires active involvement.
 Many financial markets fluctuate constantly, making it doubly important to remain diligent and monitor your investments at all times.